paolobellardone/oracledb-on-k8s/README.md

 oracledb-on-k8s
 =================

-#### This helm chart helps you deploy an Oracle Database 12c Enterprise Edition, Single instance on Oracle Container Engine.
+#### This helm chart helps you deploy an Oracle Database 12c Enterprise Edition, Single instance on Oracle Container Engine

 The Oracle Database container is configured to use a Persistent Volume created via a Persistent Volume Claim using oci provider, this will allocate a block volume in Oracle Cloud Infrastructure tenancy.

 #### Pre-Requisites

 Before running the chart, create a namespace and a registry secret to hold the docker credentials needed to download the Oracle Database Docker image from Docker Store.
 Please note that you need to accept the License Agreement with your accounte on Docker Store before being able to download the image.

 Create a namespace (if you don't want to use the *default* one)